ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-And the last part is the `groth16Verify` function which check the proof sent to the contract.
+And the last part is the groth16Verify function which is required to check the validity of the proof sent to the contract.
 ```func
 () groth16Verify(
         slice pi_a,